Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: GCENT Data Collection System

 \subsection{Data Processing Pipeline}

-The GCENT data collection system operates within a continuously iterating data loop.
-It is designed to progressively refine the policy model through online interaction.
-The goal is to gradually reduce the intervention rate and increase the success rate.
-The core process is illustrated in Figure~\ref{fig:framework}.
+The GCENT operates in a continuously iterating data loop.
+It refines the policy by online interaction progressively, and reduces the intervention rate by increasing the success rate.
+The process is illustrated in Figure~\ref{fig:framework}.

-\begin{enumerate} \item \textbf{Initialization}: A small set of seed data, $D_0$, is collected through human teleoperation to train an initial policy $\pi_0$. \item \textbf{Deployment}: This stage includes four key steps: \begin{enumerate} \item \textbf{Inference}: The robot performs tasks autonomously using the current policy $\pi_i$ and the Task Sentinel model $\text{Sentinel}_i$. \item \textbf{Monitoring}: The system determines whether the current task step is complete based on both human supervision and signals from the Task Sentinel model (detailed in Section~\ref{section:gated}).
-If completed, it proceeds to the next step; otherwise, a rewind or intervention is requested. \item \textbf{Rewind and Correction}: This is a core interactive capability on GCENT, detailed in Section~\ref{section:rewind} (highlighted in pink in Figure~\ref{fig:framework}).
-It enables state restoration and corrective demonstration. \item \textbf{Data Aggregation}: After completion or correction of the task, the effective trajectory data, particularly the successful corrective trajectories $D_{\text{correct}}$ from step (2c), are aggregated in the dataset $D_{i+1}$. \end{enumerate} \item \textbf{Retraining}: The updated dataset $D_{i+1}$ is then used to fine-tune both policy model and Task Sentinel model, yielding new versions $\pi_{i+1}$ and ${\text{Sentinel}_{i+1}}$.
+\begin{enumerate} \item \textbf{Initialization}: A small set of seed data, $D_0$, is collected through human teleoperation to train an initial policy $\pi_0$. \item \textbf{Deployment}: This stage includes four key steps: \begin{enumerate} \item \textbf{Inference}: When the operator presses the Y button, the robot enters inference mode and performs tasks autonomously using the current policy $\pi_i$ and the Task Sentinel model $\text{Sentinel}_i$. \item \textbf{Monitoring}: The system determines whether the current task step is complete based on both human supervision and signals from the Task Sentinel model (detailed in Section~\ref{section:gated}).
+If completed, it proceeds to the next step; otherwise, a rewind or intervention is requested. \item \textbf{Rewind and Refine}: When the operator presses the X button, the robot will rewind to previous states, detailed in Section~\ref{section:rewind} (highlighted in Figure~\ref{fig:framework}).
+Then the operator presses the side button, teleoperates the robot to refine or complete the task. \item \textbf{Data Aggregation}: After completion or correction of the task, the effective trajectory data, particularly the successful refining trajectories $D_{\text{refine}}$ from step (2c), are aggregated in the dataset $D_{i+1}$. \end{enumerate} \item \textbf{Retraining}: The updated dataset $D_{i+1}$ is then used to fine-tune both policy model and Task Sentinel model, yielding new versions $\pi_{i+1}$ and ${\text{Sentinel}_{i+1}}$.
 These updated models are then deployed on the robot, and the deployment cycle (step 2) is further repeated.
 This iterative process continues until the robot can complete tasks and reliably monitor the task status autonomously. \end{enumerate}